denn1s/game-engines-v2/README.md

     - `0`: Unequip
 - **Use Tool/Attack:** Spacebar

+## Camera

+The engine now features a camera system that follows the player.

+### `CameraComponent`

+The `CameraComponent` stores the following information about the camera:

+- `zoom`: The zoom level of the camera.
+- `vw`, `vh`: The width and height of the camera's viewport.

+### `CameraFollowUpdateSystem`

+The `CameraFollowUpdateSystem` is responsible for updating the camera's position to follow the player.
+It runs every frame.

 ## Tilemaps

 A tilemap is a grid of tiles used to create the game world.
 In this engine, tilemaps are implemented using a `TilemapComponent` and a few systems.